-ULC Robotics, Inc. and SGN are developing an advanced robotic system to revolutionize the way that roadworks are performed.
+ULC Robotics, Inc. and SGN are developing an advanced, all-electric robotic system to revolutionize the way that roadworks are performed.
 The Robotic Roadworks and Excavation System (RRES) will replace conventional methods of excavation performed daily by gas networks on transmission and distribution mains and other underground infrastructure.

 01. Improve Efficiency